RyanZotti/Self-Driving-Car/GPU_AWS_README.md

 * Select a GPU instance, like g2.2xlarge
 * Pick a VPC and subnet
 * Set "Auto-assign Public IP" to "enable"
+* Select IAM role that can write to S3 (I made one called s3_write)
 * Add a healthy amount of storage, like 100 GB
 * Add a meaningful tag, like "Name":"ConvNet-GPU-Instance"